rapid7/insightconnect-plugins/microsoft_teams/help.md

 # Version History

-* 2.0.0 - Fix issue where send message would not work if there were too many teams.
-Removed regex capability for team and channel inputs on most actions.
-This will speed up 'Send Message' and 'Send HTML Message'
+* 2.0.0 - Fix issue where send message would not work if there were too many teams | Removed regex capability for team and channel inputs which will speed up Send Message and Send HTML Message actions
 * 1.3.0 - New action Send Message by GUID
 * 1.2.3 - New spec and help.md format for the Hub
 * 1.2.2 - Fix issue where regular expressions would only match at the beginning of a string